tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-macos.rst

 * testing was carried out with sssd with an Active Directory domain and kerberos authentication;

-* to integrate a Linux machine in the Active Directory domain, you can choose to follow `this documentation <https://dev.tranquil.it/samba/en/samba_config_client/client_join_clients_linux.html>`_
+* to integrate a machine in the Active Directory domain, you can choose to follow `this documentation <https://dev.tranquil.it/samba/en/samba_config_client/client_join_clients_linux.html>`_

-* to force the update of Organisational Units on the Linux host, you can apply a :command:`gpupdate` from the WAPT console;
+* to force the update of Organisational Units on the host, you can apply a :command:`gpupdate` from the WAPT console;

 * in order for Active Directory groups to function properly,